erkundanec/kundan-reads/source/tools/git/git-github.md

----
-title: Git and Github
+# Git and Github
-description: A complete guide of how to use git and github
+## A complete guide of how to use git and github
-sidebar_position: 2
----

  Git is an open-source distributed version control system, freely available, and is the backbone of all GitHub-related actions that occur locally on your computer.
 This article compiles the key and commonly used Git commands for quick and convenient reference.

 ## List of important commands